• Products

 • A couple must have been married for at least nine months

 • The surviving spouse must be at least age 60 to begin receiving survivor benefits.
-But that’s considered early filing (i.e., before FRA) and may potentially reduce the spousal-benefit amount.2,5
+However, claiming survivor benefits before full retirement age (FRA) is considered early filing and may result in a reduced survivor benefit amount.2,5

 1. Spousal Benefits for Divorced Spouses6